inticoy/webserv/README.md

 ### Environment
 - Our program uses `kqueue` to implement I/O Multiplexing.
-- Therefore, your operating system should compatible with `kqueue`.
+- Therefore, you need an OS that supports `kqueue`.
-- Tested on macOS (Apple silicon and Intel)
+- Tested on macOS (Apple silicon, Intel)

 ### Installation